Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Memory.md

 ↗ [Auxiliary Memory](Auxiliary%20Memory.md)

-#### Off-line Bulk Memory
+#### 4️⃣ Off-line Bulk Memory
 Off-line bulk memory (which includes tertiary memory and off-line storage) requires either human or robotic intervention before any data can be accessed; the data must be transferred from the storage media to secondary memory.

-**Tertiary memory** includes things such as **optical jukeboxes** and **tape libraries**, which are typically under robotic control (a robotic arm mounts and dismounts the tapes and disks).
+1. **Tertiary memory** includes things such as **optical jukeboxes** and **tape libraries**, which are typically under robotic control (a robotic arm mounts and dismounts the tapes and disks).
 It is used for enterprise storage in large systems and networks and is not something an average computer user sees often.
 These devices typically have nonuniform access times, as the time to retrieve data depends on whether the device is mounted.

-==Off-line storage includes those devices that are connected, loaded with data, and then disconnected from the system, such as floppy disks, flash memory devices, optical disks, and even removable hard drives.== By using such a hierarchical scheme, one can improve the effective access speed of the memory, using only a small number of fast (and expensive) chips.
+2. ==**Off-line storage** includes those devices that are connected, loaded with data, and then disconnected from the system, such as floppy disks, flash memory devices, optical disks, and even removable hard drives.== By using such a hierarchical scheme, one can improve the effective access speed of the memory, using only a small number of fast (and expensive) chips.
 This allows designers to create a computer with acceptable performance at a reasonable cost.

 ### Hierarchical Memory Performance Metrix